AlexLZM/The-Most-Similar-Path-in-a-Graph/README.md

 The algorithm ends when we got first path with lenght equal to target path.

-To avoid redundancy, for paths of length k, a node should not be considered as next node only once, because the only the last node of the path is useful for choose next node.
+To avoid redundancy, we use DP here, for paths of length k, a node should be considered as next node only once, because the only the last node of the path is useful for choose next node.

 ### Time complexty: